-This brief introduction present the motivation to create the Q4S protocol to measure e2e quality on real-time.
+This brief introduction presents the motivation to create the Q4S protocol to measure e2e quality on real-time.

 The approaches to face network transmission problems, are divided into three groups, which are not incompatible among them:

-- Deployments on the last mille: certain services such as cloud gaming may deploy pools of servers at last mille, avoiding the use of Internet.
+- Deployments on the last mile: certain services such as cloud gaming may deploy pools of servers at last mile, avoiding the use of the Internet.
 The cost of the deployment is huge, and therefore this strategy compromises the business, raising the price of the delivered service.

 - Network level Adaptive mechanisms: asking for more quality (bandwidth or priority) to network provider when transmission problems are detected and cannot be solved successfully by application level adaptive mechanisms.
 This approach could open a new possibility for network operators: to sell dynamic quality on demand to service providers.